 We love how Lifestyle bloggers A Beautiful Mess created a video teaser for their blog post on how to upcycle building blocks for a children’s play kitchen.
 The simple how-to video is light-hearted, playful and in line with their brand tone of voice.
 The strong call to action in their caption copy points audiences in the right direction to find more information:

-Similarly, UK publication Stylist Magazine have created Instagram videos for their audience, dedicated to teasing a larger editorial piece on their website.
+Similarly, UK publication Stylist Magazine has created Instagram videos for their audience, dedicated to teasing a larger editorial piece on their website.
 This 60-second clip entices viewers, providing them with a good understanding of what the article is about, without giving away too much detail:

 If you’re new to creating video content, teaser or otherwise, the easiest way to start is with a slideshow video template.
 This format is super simple to customize and tailor to your brand’s needs, while also delivering engaging content.
 Think of it as the framework for your promotional video that you can customize with your own images, video clips and text to bring it to life for your audience.